A Walk Across the World

 Arjun brings the Borderwalk story to schools, universities and conferences around the world on a regular basis.

-Cultivator, SLF and Hero RT are a few of the events in which Arjun has shared the Borderwalk story and conducted workshops.
+EE, Cultivator and Hero RT are a few of the organisations Arjun has shared the Borderwalk story with and conducted workshops at.

 Learn more about what the Borderwalk story can offer your next event, follow the link below.